 Do you have children?: Yes.
 Four of them; two boys, two girls.

 Are you a dead-eyed sociopath?: No. So why do I nevertheless practice divorce and family law, you may ask?
-Because I like it.
-I like it because earning a living helping people who are getting the shaft is both lucrative and personally satisfying.
-I practice only divorce and family law because I don’t want to client ever to worry that his or her case will play second fiddle to other things.
+Because I like the subject and the work.
+And I like earning a living helping people who are getting the shaft.
+I practice only divorce and family law because I don’t want a client ever to worry that his or her case will play second fiddle to other things.

 Are you well-liked by opposing divorce attorneys?: No, not many.
 Because I look out for the client, not my fellow lawyers.
 Funny how that works, eh?